How to have YourSay:

 To realise our healthy future, we need to have a number of conversations over the next 12 months.

-Conversations are already underway for your to share your experiences, ideas and insights about health care - whether you are a patient, doctor, nurse, midwife, allied health professional, stakeholder or an interested member of the public.
+Currently there are no open engagements, however, watch this space for upcoming conversations where you can share your experiences, ideas and insights about health care, whether you're a patient, doctor, nurse, midwife, allied health professional, stakeholder or an interested member of the public.
 There will be opportunities for everyone to have their say.

 Register now to know when our health conversations start.